-Where you earn your education as a physician will impact where you can practice medicine.
-For instance, the education needed to become a practicing physician within the United States (US) requires years of education and clinical hours.
-For foreign-trained physicians living in the US, they will need to undergo an additional amount of education on top of the degree that they’ve already earned.
+Where you earned your medical education impacts where you can practice medicine.
+For instance, the education needed to become a practicing doctor within the United States (US) requires years of education and clinical hours.
+For foreign-trained doctors living in the US, they will need to complete additional education on top of the degree they’ve already earned.

-It said that the US has high quality standards when it comes to medical licensing.
-While foreign physicians may have gone through an exceptional amount of quality training overseas, the American medical industry has taken extra strides to confirm that foreign physicians looking to practice medicine in the US go through the educational training that’s set by American standards.
+Its said that the US has high-quality standards when it comes to medical education.
+While foreign doctors may have gone through an exceptional amount of quality training in their country, the American medical industry has requisite steps to confirm that foreign doctors looking to practice medicine in the US go through American educational training.

-If you are a foreign physician interested in practicing medicine in the US, then you’ll need to prepare yourself to pass the US Medical Licensing Exams, get certified by the Educational Commission for Foreign Trained Medical Graduates, enroll in a residency program, and then take a third licensing test.
+If you are a foreign doctor interested in practicing medicine in the US, then you’ll need to prepare to pass the US Medical Licensing Exams, get certified by the Educational Commission for Foreign-Trained Medical Graduates, enroll in a residency program, and then take a third licensing test.

 Starting All Over

-So, while many foreign physicians will have years of experiences diagnosing, treating patients, and administering medicine, in order to practice as a US doctor, it essentially requires them to start all over again academically, especially when the curriculum differs from overseas qualifications.
+Many doctors will have years of experiences diagnosing, treating patients, and administering medicine.
+However, to practice as a US doctor, most foreign trained doctors must start all over again academically.

-Many foreign physicians come to the US on a working Visa and work as a Patient Care Technician, Medical Assistant, or Registered Nurse.
+Whereas many American doctors can practice in Europe and other places abroad with fewer hurdles, many foreign doctors come to the US on a working Visa.
+They work as Patient Care Technicians, Medical Assistants, or Registered Nurses.
 Some might even cross over onto the technical side of the healthcare industry and work as a lab technician.
-Even with these jobs, a certain amount of education is required.

 The Choice Is Yours!